KomodoPlatform/NotaryNodes/notarynodes/phba2061/README.md

 To summarize, rewards from my NN will be prioritized for:
 - covering NN server cost ($320/server monthly).
-- developing & promoting CC based dapps, mainly focus on games.
+- developing & promoting CC based dapps, mainly focus on games. (and I believe this will contribute to drive the value of KMD up in the long term).
+- to be precised, I'll be focusing on Casino game type (like dice, poker) & colectible game type first.

 ## :link: My other social pages/links :link:
 - My linkedin profile [linkedin](https://www.linkedin.com/in/bao-an-pham-ho-b04814a3/).